MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

 ### Operating system

 - **Windows**
-    - Windows Server virtual machines take roughly twice the time than Linux virtual machines to be up and running, and ready for scheduling
+    - Windows Server virtual machines take roughly twice the time than Linux virtual machines to be up and running, and ready for scheduling.
-    - At the present time, Windows Server 2012 performs better than Windows Server 2016
+    - At the present time, Windows Server 2012 performs better than Windows Server 2016.
-    - It is worth mentioning that if you already possess a valid on-premise license for Windows, you may not have to pay the full cost for the SKU
+    - It is worth mentioning that if you already possess a valid on-premise license for Windows, you may not have to pay the full cost for the SKU.

 - **Linux**
-    - It's roughly twice as fast to be up and running, and ready for scheduling, than using Windows
+    - It's roughly twice as fast to be up and running, and ready for scheduling, than using Windows.

 ### Platform images